8by8-org/web-app/CONTRIBUTING.md

 Second approach involves separating your code and running it separately as a JS file.
 For example, if you were writing a serverless functions that checks and then writes to a database, you need to first make sure that function can be executed flawlessly by putting the code in `temp.js` and then running `node temp.js`.
 An advantage to this method is that you can easily use your IDE's debugging tools to step-through your code.

 When you are done working with this type of task, run `npm run deploy` and make a pull request.
 I will also run `npm run deploy` to make sure the new changes are updated with firebase's serverless functions.

+## SCSS Integration

+To use Sass, first run `npm install node-sass --save`.
+Then you can rename or create new stylesheets with the file extension `.scss`.
+Read more about the basics of Sass [here](https://sass-lang.com/guide)